Flack27/Obsidian/1 - Characters/NPC's/Important/Guy du Bas-Tyra.md

 ## Campaign Story

+### The Opportunity (Pre-Campaign/Chapter 1)

+Rockrund rebellion and Quathala's instability provide perfect moment to expand influence while Darkwill is in Ionia

-### Southern Consolidation (Pre-campaign)
+### Rockrund Consolidation (Background)

-Already gained ownership of Rockrund, Matthias works on Stonewall acquisition

-### Stonewall Complication (Chapter 1-2)

-Party gains control over Stonewall and refuses to give it up
+Helps suppress rebellion, gains respect and foothold in the region

-### Forced Takeover (Chapter 3)
+### Quathala Takeover (Chapter 2-3)

-Imprisons Roderick, forces him to appoint Guy as Lord Regent of Quathala
+"Stabilizes" Quathala while Roderick struggles with undermanned garrison and poor leadership - takes control of the region

-### The Noble Marriage Plot (Chapter 4-5)
+### The Immortal Bastion (Chapter 4-5)

-Goes to Immortal Bastion, wants to marry [[Anita conDoin]] to strengthen his position
+With expanded influence, heads to capital to marry [[Anita conDoin]] and cement his position as replacement for Darkwill

 ### Swain's Counter-Coup (Chapter 6)

 While Guy executes his plan, Swain stages his coup and becomes Grand General

-### Exile in Ionia (Future)
+### Exile in Ionia (Act 2)

 Guy becomes refugee in Ionia, begins his redemption arc

+## Guy's Strategic Plan

+**Phase 1 - Seizing the Opportunity:**
+- Rockrund rebellion provides chance to demonstrate leadership
+- Quathala's instability (undermanned garrison, weak baron) allows him to "stabilize" the region
+- NOT about specific territories - about showing he can lead where Darkwill cannot
+- Demonstrates strength and competence while Grand General is absent in Ionia

+**Phase 2 - Political Consolidation:**
+- With influence expanded through successful "stabilization," moves to Immortal Bastion
+- Marries Anita to strengthen political position and neutralize Erlind's influence
+- Positions himself as viable replacement for Darkwill
+- Uses legal mechanisms and political pressure rather than open rebellion

+**Phase 3 - The Ultimate Goal:**
+- Replace Darkwill as Grand General
+- End the costly Ionian war
+- Reform Noxus according to his vision

 ## Lore & Connections

 - [[Matthias Cray]] - His agent who manipulated Roderick
-- [[Roderick Voss]] - Victim of his destabilization plans
+- [[Roderick Voss]] - Victim of his consolidation strategy
 - [[Armand de Sevigny]] - His loyal companion
 - [[Anita conDoin]] - The woman he wanted to force into marriage
-- [[Basilich]] - His current domain and power base
+- [[Basilich]] - His original domain and power base
-- [[Immortal Bastion]] - Where he will stage his coup
+- [[Immortal Bastion]] - Where he will stage his political play
 - [[Swain]] - The one who will ultimately thwart his plan
 - [[Ionia]] - Where he will ultimately seek exile

 ## GM Notes

-**Guy's Strategic Plan:**
+**Guy's Philosophy:**

-**Phase 1 - Southern Consolidation:** Already gained control over Rockrund, used Matthias to claim Stonewall via manipulation of Roderick.
-These two territories would give him a claim over Quathala.

-**Phase 2 - Political Maneuvering:** With Darkwill in Ionia, Erlind has command as highest ranking general.
-Guy's southern control would make him the most powerful commander, giving him effective command over the realm.

-**Phase 3 - Marriage Alliance:** Marrying Anita would strengthen his political position and neutralize Erlind's influence, clearing his path to Grand General.

-**The Complication:** Party's control over Stonewall forced him to a more direct approach - imprisoning Roderick and forcing him to appoint Guy as Lord Regent of Quathala.
+- Genuinely believes Noxus needs better leadership
+- Sees the Ionian war as bleeding the nation dry
+- Willing to use any means necessary for what he sees as the greater good
+- Views individuals as pieces in a larger game

+**The Complication:**
+- Party's involvement is largely incidental to his plans
+- Anita's escape and Erlind's death are setbacks, but not deal-breakers
+- Swain's counter-coup is what ultimately defeats him, not the party's actions

+**Redemption Arc Setup:**
+- His exile to Ionia will force him to live among people he once saw as conquered subjects
+- Must build genuine relationships rather than political alliances
+- Will prove his leadership capability through protection rather than domination

+**Character Complexity:**
+- Not evil, but ruthlessly pragmatic
+- Destroys lives for political goals he genuinely believes are noble
+- His methods are terrible, but his diagnosis of Noxus' problems is accurate

 ---

-_Tags: #npc #noxian #noble #manipulator #enemy #politics #exile_
+_Tags: #npc #noxian #noble #manipulator #enemy #politics #exile #complex-villain_